Steward

 Classify critical-system records before miscellaneous repairs.

-Generate a packet and work the gap list.
+Generate a report and work the missing-record list.

-Historical packet completeness depends on source documents available to the owner.
+Historical report completeness depends on attached files available to the owner.

 All guides